StefanZander/lecture_notes/smw/skript/html/docs/index.md

 * instructions for successfully completing the practical part.

 !!! note
+    **Please Note: Language and Revision Policy**
-    **Please note:** The lecture materials are written in both English and German language, i.e., for some parts, the language changes from English to German in vice versa.
-This is due to the fact that the course's contents are continuously extendended and revised and primary content is directly integrated without translation to make it immediately available.
+    The lecture materials are written in both English and German language, i.e., for some parts, the language changes from English to German in vice versa.
+This is due to the fact that the course's contents are continuously extended and revised.
+Ocassionally, primary content is directly integrated without translation to make it immediately available.

 <!-- They serve as a guideline in preparing the materials needed for successfully passing the course. -->